 For the Neville family and many others, moving into the Calliope public housing development when it opened in the 1940s represented a step up from the old, crowded housing otherwise available to Black families in New Orleans.
 The complex, later renamed B.W.
 Cooper, eventually spread over 56 acres with more than 1,500 apartments.
 Like the Magnolia and the Lafitte developments, it produced generations of marquee artists that drew from the longstanding cultural traditions of its residents.

 Art Neville, the oldest of the six Neville children, recalled the sound of Mardi Gras Indians in the Calliope: “I can hear hear ‘Hey Pocky A-Way,’ a chant echoing through the projects…Me and Charles would bang out the beat on cigar boxes in the window.”
 With their brothers Aaron and Cyril, they’d sing in the Calliope’s courtyards, imitating the doo-wop 78s they got from Tickles Record Store nearby.
+When their aunt bought Charles a saxophone, he played it with their neighbor, the great sax man Alvin “Red” Tyler.

 In the mid-1950s, while still a teenager, Art fronted R&B bands and cut records including the Carnival staple “Mardi Gras Mambo“ with the Hawkettes.
 In the 60s he assembled a group at the Ivanhoe on Bourbon Street that became the Meters, a seminal funk outfit and go-to studio band for the great artist/producer Allen Toussaint.
 In 1976 the extended Neville family came together to record the classic Black Masking Indian album “Wild Tchoupitoulas,” which led to the formation of the Neville Brothers band.
 Together, the four siblings became paragons of New Orleans music at the end of the 20th century.